hawkbee1/bluevsred/bluevsred_flutter/README.md

 ## Game Overview

-In Blue vs Red, players create a character by choosing a color (the "choosenColor"), which grants specific bonuses to certain skills.
+In Blue vs Red, players create a character by choosing a color (the "chosenColor"), which grants specific bonuses to certain skills.
 The character interacts with various objects in a room environment, including:

 - Bed
 - Desk